watson-developer-cloud/assistant-web-chat-service-desk-starter/README.md

 This project uses [jest](https://jestjs.io/) as its testing framework with TypeScript capabilities enabled.
 Tests should be under a `__tests__` subdirectory and should have file names in the following format: `FILE_TO_BE_TESTED_NAME.test.ts`.

 To run the defined tests, run `npm run test`.

+### Currently out of scope

+The following items are not currently in scope for this starter kit and would be your responsibility to implement if you need them:

+- History of the conversation for the human agent to view
+- Security support (this varies depending on the service desk, but most require generating and sending valid JWTs with messages to the agent)
+- Routing to specific agents
+- Behavior when all agents are offline

 ### TypeScript resources